25km Heaths and Parks

 Ride notes

-The ride begins at Barnes station
+The ride begins at Mortlake station

 The next stretch is up Putney Park Lane, a gravelled road going uphill towards the heath.
 It is a lovely traffic-free stretch passing a mix of trees, social and private housing.
 At the top of the climb you arrive at the self-styled ‘country pub’, The Telegraph.
 During the Napoleonic wars the building was an Admiralty telegraph station which relayed messages between Portsmouth and London.
 One such message relayed Nelson’s victory at the Battle of Trafalgar.